patrick-church/Data-Visualization/README.md

-## Data Visualization final project
+## Data Visualization Final Project

 ### Project Goal: Uncover what makes a movie successful, closely examining various factors that contribute to a film's reception and financial performance, such as directors, actors, genre, trailer sentiment, and budget.